CetusProtocol/cetus-clmm-sui-sdk/docs/routerV2.md

 If you want to use SDK to get pool list, you can see the first method in [router doc](/docs/router.md).

+Notice: In this example, if you want to use partner, orderSplit must equal `false`.
 2. Get all pools by centralization API.
 ```ts
 const coinMap = new Map()